1. Confessions

 When He only sent thee the north-winds, a little searching and chill,

-To quicken thy flame . . didst thou kindle and flash to the heights of His will?
+To quicken thy flame . . didst thou kindle and flash to the heights of

 “I have sinned,” she said,